-This is just the Wald entropy formula for Lovelock theory in terms of the flux appeared in Ref.\cite{bn1} plus a constant correction term.
-It has a simple physical picture: the entropy is just the total number of gravitational flux $\pi_{01}$ through the horizon section $H$ times $2\pi$.
+\begin{multicols}{2} This is just the Wald entropy formula for Lovelock theory in terms of the flux which appears in Ref.~\cite{bn1}, plus a constant correction term.
+It has a simple physical picture: the entropy is just the total gravitational flux $\pi_{01}$ through the horizon section $H$ times $2\pi$.

-Next let's consider a simple example: the nonrotating isolated horizon with maximal spherical symmetry, such as Schwarzschild-type black holes.
+Next let us consider a simple example: a nonrotating isolated horizon with maximal spherical symmetry, such as Schwarzschild-type black holes.
 In this case, where $r_0$ is the radius of the horizon.
 Then $a$ is

 where $A_H:=\oint_H e^2\wedge \cdots \wedge e^{D-1}$ is the `area' of the horizon.
 The entropy is given by